Official Government Website

 Qualifying Life Events

-Qualifying Life Event Summary
+Qualifying Life Event Information & Summary – with deadlines for each change

 You should always elect benefits during Open Enrollment to ensure you get the coverage you need.
 However, once you make your elections, you are unable to change your elections until the next Open Enrollment period without a Qualifying Life Event.